bluerock-io/fm-ci/README.md

 main build, the reference build is not allowed to fail.

 ## Possible improvements

-### Fully Uniform Configuration for Other FM Repositories

-We should rely on `CI_PROJECT_PATH` instead of `CI_PROJECT_TITLE`, this way we wound not have to change the config for repos in sub-groups.

 ### Support `CI::same-branch` When the Config Changes